 - You can make a sweeter and thicker version of the coconut caramel (step 2) by reducing the milk to 1 cup or adding ½ to 1 cup of brown sugar.
 Mixing it till the milk thickens and uses this as a topping for the biko.

 - Another alternative for brown sugar is muscovado, unrefined sugar that tastes of molasses.
-Muscovado is also a healthier alternative despite its sweetness, and has similar coloring to dark brown sugar.
+Muscovado is also a healthier alternative despite its sweetness, and has similar coloring.

 - Another way to add flavor to the biko is to add pandan leaves or vanilla on step 2.
 Removing them before adding the rice.